Dog Breed Directory

 Symptoms:

-• Bad breath
+• Bad breath (uremic breath)

-• Vomiting
+• Vomiting and loss of appetite

 Treatment:

-Genetic: Sometimes (Polycystic kidney disease)
+Genetic: Sometimes (Polycystic kidney disease in certain breeds)

 Urinary Conditions